rustadot/recurrency/designdocs/provider_boosting_implementation.md

 ## Glossary

-1. **FRQCY**: the native token of Frequency, a Substrate parachain in the Polkdaot blockhain ecosystem.
+1. **FRQCY**: the native token of Recurrency, a Substrate parachain in the Polkdaot blockhain ecosystem.
-1. **Capacity**: the non-transferrable utility token which can be used only to pay for certain Frequency transactions.
+1. **Capacity**: the non-transferrable utility token which can be used only to pay for certain Recurrency transactions.
-1. **Account**: a Frequency System Account controlled by a private key and addressed by a public key, having at least a minimum balance (currently 0.01 FRQCY).
+1. **Account**: a Recurrency System Account controlled by a private key and addressed by a public key, having at least a minimum balance (currently 0.01 FRQCY).
 1. **Stake** (verb): to lock some amount of a token against transfer for a period of time in exchange for some reward.
 1. **RewardEra**: the time period (TBD in blocks) that Staking Rewards are based upon. `RewardEra` is to distinguish it easily from Substrate's staking pallet Era, or the index of said time period.
 1. **Staking Reward**: a per-RewardEra share of a staking reward pool of FRQCY tokens for a given staking account.